When raising the kids, I wonder if I’m asking the wrong questions.

 - They will have to deal with the fact that they look different to the person that the person they fancy fancies.

 - They will be intrigued by sex, be terrified by sex, and probably have sex.
-Sometimes they will want sex more than anything, and sometimes they will wish sex would go fuck itself.
+Sometimes they will want sex more than anything, and sometimes they will not.

-- They will decide whether they want children, then have to deal with the consequences of what actually happens, good or bad.
+- They will decide whether they want children and then have to deal with the consequences of what actually happens after they have made that decision.

 - They will have to find food, shelter and water.